 The Friends & Feelings™ Program is Epiphany’s official social emotional learning curriculum.
 Designed by our founder, this proprietary curriculum teaches, models, prompts, practices, and reinforces social communication and emotional skills in three distinct ways:

 Direct instruction in our Friends and Feelings™ class, daily

 Integration of social emotional learning across all subjects and enrichment classes

 Social teachable moments applied and practiced throughout the student’s day

 Our Friends and Feelings™ class is fun, interactive, multi-sensory and meaningful.
 Techniques used include role-playing, games, activities, video, pictures, diagrams, building projects, social stories, and discussion to facilitate learning and practice.

-Our Friends and Feelings™ Program incorporates evidenced-based strategies from experts in the field of Asperger’s, Autism Spectrum, and Social Communication, which include the work of Tony Attwood, Jed Baker, and Michelle Garcia Winner.
+Our Friends and Feelings™ Program incorporates evidenced-based strategies from experts in the field of ASD-1 (formerly known as Asperger’s), Autism Spectrum, and Social Communication, which include the work of Tony Attwood, Jed Baker, and Michelle Garcia Winner.
 Epiphany teachers are experienced in and receive ongoing professional development in these and other specialized teaching practices.

 Target Skills Include: